UtrechtUniversity/research-engineering/README.md

 - [Publications](docs/publications.md)
 - [Manuals](docs/manuals.md)

 ### Meet the team
 Our diverse team of Research Engineers has extensive experience in software development with close ties to academic research, ranging from social sciences to natural sciences.
+Our backgrounds are in e.g. computer science, software engineering, data science, and physics.

 These Research Engineers offer you their expertise:
 - [Roel Brouwer, MSc](https://www.uu.nl/medewerkers/RJJBrouwer)